The Dark Side of Email: The 7 Worst Email Providers for Online Privacy

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Email is crucial for communicating, serving as a hub for sensitive data.
-Yet, the rise in cyber threats has cast a spotlight on the security practices of popular email providers like Gmail, Hotmail, and Yahoo!
+Email is crucial for communicating and serves as a hub for sensitive data.
+Yet, the rise in cyber threats has spotlighted the security practices of popular email providers like Gmail, Hotmail, and Yahoo!
 Mail.

-We’ll shine a spotlight on the email providers who lack privacy safeguards, suggest some better alternatives, and offer tips for a more secure online experience, including using the best VPN apps and ad blockers.
+We’ll spotlight email providers that lack privacy safeguards, suggest some better alternatives, and offer tips for a more secure online experience, including using the best VPN apps.

 In this article